 In this article, we will discuss the basics of this tool using some easy to understand examples.
-However, before that, it's worth mentioning that all examples in this tutorial have been tested on an Ubuntu 16.04 LTS machine.
+However, before that, it's worth mentioning that all examples in this tutorial have been tested on an Ubuntu 18.04 LTS machine and Debian 10.

 Linux id command

-The id command shows you the real and effective user and group IDs.
+The id command shows you the real and the effective user and group IDs of a given user.
 Following is its syntax:

 id [OPTION]...
 [USERNAME]

 And here's how the tool's man page explains it:

 Print user and group information for the specified USERNAME, or (when USERNAME omitted) for the current user.